- View Offline

 The second section introduces Sass (Syntactically awesome stylesheets), which contains many of the same features as LESS, along with a few new ones.
 Joe also compares and contrasts the two tools, and explains how your platform and needs may influence which tool you choose.

-(music playing) Hi I'm Joe Marini, and I'd like to welcome you to CSS with LESS and Sass; two great tools for building CSS, using features that you've always wished that CSS had built in.
-I'll start by showing you how to install the tools you'll need to work with LESS, and Sass.
-Then we'll see how to use each tool to build CSS code using features, such as variables, which allow you to define values once, and then reuse them throughout your style rules.
-We'll see how to create reusable classes called Mixins; groups of style rules that can be parameterized, and included inside of other styles.
+- [Voiceover] Hi, I'm Joe Marini and I'd like to welcome you to CSS with LESS and Sass, two great tools for building CSS using features that you've always wished that CSS had built in.
+I'll start by showing you how to install the tools you'll need to work with LESS and Sass.
+Then, we'll see how to use each tool to build CSS code using features such as variables, which allow you to define values once and then reuse them throughout your style rules.
+We'll see how to create reusable classes called mixins, groups of style rules that can be parameterized and included inside of other styles.